AaronWongNSC/canvas_access/README.md

 Get data using the Canvas API.
 The data is dumped into dictionaries for easier access.
-This is more of a teacher-facing project than an admin-facint project.
+This is more of a teacher-facing project than an admin-facing project.

 ## Basic Usage